What is Paris?

 Paris, mon amour!
 The capital of France, the capital of fashion, the city of Lights, the city of Love!
 All these nicknames and many more cannot describe Paris.
 You’ll have to be there, to smell it, touch it, listen to it.

 You will find multiple collections to suit your flavors.
-If you’re new to visiting the city, you can start with: Everything you must see in Paris – the City of Lights, the best places to visit.
+If you’re new to visiting the city, you can start with: Cool spots to visit in Paris in 2022.

 So, what is Paris famous for?